 You must believe that the Final 2008 National Exit Poll (NEP) is correct since it matched the recorded vote.

-3. The Final 2008 NEP implied there were 12 million more returning Bush than Kerry voters.
+3. indicated 12 million more returning Bush than Kerry voters.

-You must believe that the 2008 and 2004 unadjusted state and national exit polls were wrong even though…
+You must believe that the 2008 unadjusted state and national exit polls were wrong…

 You must believe the True Vote Model TVM) was wrong even though…

 10. The TVM was the third confirmation of Obama’s 58.0% exit poll share.